Theoretical Foundations of Conformal Prediction: Preface

 This book is about conformal prediction and related inferential techniques that build on permutation tests and exchangeability.
 These techniques are useful in a diverse array of tasks, including hypothesis testing and providing uncertainty quantification guarantees for machine learning systems.
 Much of the current interest in conformal prediction is due to its ability to integrate into complex machine learning workflows, solving the problem of forming prediction sets without any assumptions on the form of the data generating distribution.
 Since contemporary machine learning algorithms have generally proven difficult to analyze directly, conformal prediction's main appeal is its ability to provide formal, finite-sample guarantees when paired with such methods.

 The goal of this book is to teach the reader about the fundamental technical arguments that arise when researching conformal prediction and related questions in distribution-free inference.
 Many of these proof strategies, especially the more recent ones, are scattered among research papers, making it difficult for researchers to understand where to look, which results are important, and how exactly the proofs work.
-We hope to bridge this gap by curating what we believe to be some of the most important results in the literature and presenting their proofs in a unified language, with illustrations, and with an eye towards pedagogy.
-We note that this book does not focus on the question of how to apply conformal prediction in practice---for a more practical and application-oriented introduction to conformal prediction, the reader may instead prefer to read \emph{Conformal Prediction: A Gentle Introduction} \citep{angelopoulos2022conformal}.
+To bridge this gap, in this book we present what we believe to be some of the most important results in the literature.
+We develop their proofs in a unified language, with illustrations, and with an eye towards pedagogy.
+We note that this book does not focus on the question of how to apply conformal prediction in practice---for a more practical and application-oriented introduction to conformal prediction, the reader may instead prefer to read \emph{Conformal Prediction: A Gentle Introduction} \citep{angelopoulos2023conformal}.

 This book is meant for those working on the development of statistical theory and methodology, broadly speaking.
 We envision our audience including everyone from classically trained statisticians interested in finite-sample model-agnostic bounds, to machine learning researchers looking for a modular theory that applies to the ever-changing landscape of machine learning algorithms.
 The background required is generally at the level of first-year graduate coursework in theoretical statistics; some measure theory will be used occasionally, but the vast majority of results in this book do not require it.
 We hope that this book will provide the reader with a deep understanding of the theoretical underpinnings of the field, so that they may themselves contribute to the ongoing theoretical development of conformal prediction and other areas within distribution-free inference.